 Dynatrace’s PHP performance monitoring traverses multiple tiers, and distributed systems and components.
 Dynatrace is an end-to-end application performance monitor that traces entire transactions.
 It incorporates Dynatrace’s patented PurePath Technology® to monitor PHP applications from user interactions through PHP application code execution to middleware and infrastructure tiers.

 PurePath enables PHP application monitoring down to code level capturing CPU execution time for each method.
 It also monitors SQL queries to databases.
 For example, Dynatrace performs MySQL performance monitoring by capturing SQL statements made from PHP applications to a MySQL database including each statement’s execution frequency and execution time.

-Dynatrace APM solutions automatically discover, map, and monitor each PHP transaction.
+Dynatrace’ APM solution automatically discovers, maps, and monitors each PHP transaction.
 Unlike other APM solutions in the market which sample performance data intermittently, Dynatrace continuously monitors PHP transactions, including virtualization monitoring of transactions in virtual environments, allowing each transaction to be replayed to reveal the performance of each component in the application delivery chain.
 With Dynatrace’s PurePath Technology providing detailed method-level performance data, root-cause analysis can be carried out quickly during the replays of transactions.
-To augment PHP application monitoring, network performance tools such as Dynatrace Data Center RUM can be implemented to allow root-cause analysis to be carried out from method level to network level.
+To augment PHP application monitoring, network performance tools can be implemented to allow root-cause analysis to be carried out from method level to network level.